dipendra-mule/conducky/website/docs/user-guide/cross-event-incidents.md

 - **Desktop**: Full table view with all columns and actions
 - **Mobile**: Card-based layout with essential information and actions

-## Report Information Displayed
+## Incident Information Displayed

-Each report shows:
+Each incident shows:

 - **Title and Description**: Brief preview of the incident
-- **Event**: Which event the report belongs to
+- **Event**: Which event the incident belongs to
 - **Status**: Current state with color-coded badges
 - **Severity**: If assigned (low, medium, high, critical)
-- **Reporter**: Who submitted the report
+- **Reporter**: Who submitted the incident
 - **Assignment**: Current assignee or "Unassigned"
-- **Creation Date**: When the report was submitted
+- **Creation Date**: When the incident was submitted
 - **Evidence Count**: Number of attached files
-- **Comment Count**: Number of comments on the report
+- **Comment Count**: Number of comments on the incident

 ## Actions Available

 ### View Report
-- **View Button**: Opens the full report detail page in the event context
+- **View Button**: Opens the full incident detail page in the event context
-- Provides complete access to report details, comments, evidence, and management tools
+- Provides complete access to incident details, comments, evidence, and management tools

 ### Quick Actions (Role-Based)
-- **Assign to Me**: Available for responders/admins on unassigned reports
+- **Assign to Me**: Available for responders/admins on unassigned incidents
 - **Status Changes**: Available based on current status and user permissions
 - Actions are performed immediately and refresh the dashboard